 What is the relationship between the lemon button fern and the Boston fern?

-The Boston fern (Nephrolepis exaltata), a close relative of the lemon button fern, shares many similarities in terms of care and growth requirements.
+The Boston fern (Nephrolepis exaltata), a close relative of the lemon button fern, shares many similarities regarding care and growth requirements.
 Both ferns belong to the Nephrolepis genus and exhibit comparable characteristics.
 Although they have different foliage appearances, they can thrive under similar conditions and care guidelines.

 Like the lemon button fern, the Boston fern prefers indirect light and thrives in bright, filtered light environments.
 Direct sunlight should be avoided to prevent leaf burn.
 Both ferns also appreciate a consistently moist environment and high humidity levels.
 Regular misting, placing the pot on a tray of water and pebbles, or utilizing a humidifier can help maintain the desired humidity for Boston ferns, just as with lemon button ferns.